-It is possible for groups other than the authority itself to be covered under the authority's policy, for example Parent Teacher Associations under a council policy, and here no cover should be considered available to such groups unless they have cleared the activity with the authority (and RMP if appropriate).
 When hiring an inflatable the requirements for insurance should be made clear at the outset.
-In some instances, particularly where the hiring company is providing supervision, the hiring company will provide insurance cover; in others the hirer will be responsible.
-Care must be taken with regard to any clauses in the hiring agreement to ensure that the authority is not being asked to accept any unnecessary or unreasonable liabilities or waiving any rights, e.g. of subrogation.
-No cover will be provided under the authority's policy for other companies or groups supplying or operating the inflatable.
+In some instances, particularly where the hiring company is providing supervision, the hiring company will provide insurance cover.
+In other situations, the hirer will be responsible.

+Care must be taken with regard to any clauses in the hiring agreement to ensure that the organisation is not being asked to accept any unnecessary or unreasonable liabilities or waiving any rights, e.g. of subrogation.
+No cover will be provided under the organisation's Public Liability policy for other companies or groups supplying or operating the inflatable.

-The authority should obtain evidence of the hiring company's public liability cover and they need to ensure that the limit of indemnity provided therein is acceptable to the authority given the specific circumstances of the event and the structure being provided.
-This insurance should also contain an 'indemnity to principals' clause to further protect the authority.
+The organisation should obtain evidence of the hiring company's Public Liability cover and they need to ensure that the limit of indemnity provided therein is acceptable to the organisation given the specific circumstances of the event and the structure being provided.
+This insurance should also contain an 'indemnity to principals' clause to further protect the organisation.